 Is It OK To Run My RVs Air Conditioner When Plugged Into House Electricity?

-First you have probably not caused any damage to your RV's Air Conditioner.
-You can safely run one RV Air Conditioner off of a 15 or 20 amp house electrical receptacle as long as you follow the instructions below:
+ANSWER First, you have probably not caused any damage to your RV's Air Conditioner.
+You can safely run one RV Air Conditioner off of a 15- or 20-amp house electrical receptacle as long as you follow the instructions below:

-Our RV has 50 amp service, but when our RV is at home we use a 50 Amp To 30 Amp Adaptor and use the 30 Amp to 15 Amp adapter to plug into our house.
+Our RV has 50 amp service, but when our RV is at home we use a 50 Amp To 30 Amp Adaptor and use the 30 Amp To 15 Amp 125 Volt Adapter to plug into our house.
 The house receptacle I plug into is only 15 amps, but has no other items plugged into it.
 Even with this connection I am able to run one of the roof Air Conditioners and still use the TV.

 Now I cannot run the Air Conditioner and the microwave at the same time as it kicks off the circuit breaker in the house.
-This would hold true with running the AC while running a toaster or a hairdryer, etc. You cannot run a lot of high amp demand items at the same time when hooked up to a 15 or 20 amp system.
-But if you follow the steps outlined above you should be fine.
+This would also be true with running the AC while running a toaster or a hairdryer, etc. You cannot run a lot of high amp demand items at the same time when hooked up to a 15 or 20 amp system.
+But if you follow the steps outlined above, you should be fine.

 The Ultimate Solution to Plug Your RV Into Your House